beginning of content

 Key facts

-• Consent is your agreement for a healthcare professional to give you treatment and care, including tests, medicines, treatments or procedures.
+• Consent is your agreement for a healthcare professional to give you treatment and care, including tests, treatments or procedures.

 • If you aren't satisfied with your healthcare, you can speak to your doctor or midwife about it or make a formal complaint.